MicrosoftDocs/BingAds-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 }
 ```

-An **invalid_grant** error could be returned if you attempt to refresh the token using any scope where the user does not currently provide consent.
+An **invalid_grant** error will be returned if you attempt to refresh the token using any scope where the user does not currently provide consent.

 ```json
 {